eclipse-vertx/vert.x/core_manual_ruby.md

 ## Getting Configuration in a Verticle

+You can pass configuration to a module or verticle from the command line using the `-conf` option, for example:

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

+or for a raw verticle

+    vertx run foo.js -conf myconf.json

+The argument to `-conf` is the name of a text file containing a valid JSON object.

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle using the `Vertx.config` method.
+The configuration is available in the verticle using the `Vertx.config` method.
 For example:

     config = Vertx.config;